Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-\textbf{Comparisons on GPNR Setting 1.} Aiming to fairly compare with prior methods, we further validate MatchNeRF by adopting another popular configuration.
-We follow `GPNR Setting 1' to train on LLFF~\cite{mildenhall2019local} and IBRNet~\cite{wang2021ibrnet} collected scenes, and conduct generalization test on RFF~\cite{mildenhall2020nerf} dataset.
-Readers are referred to GPNR~\cite{suhail2022generalizable} for more setting details.
+For fair comparison with prior work, we also evaluate MatchNeRF under another commonly used setting.
+Following `GPNR Setting 1', we train on LLFF~\cite{mildenhall2019local} and IBRNet~\cite{wang2021ibrnet} collected scenes, and conduct generalization test on RFF~\cite{mildenhall2020nerf} dataset.
+Readers are referred to~\cite{suhail2022generalizable} for more setting details.

-As reported in \cref{tab:gpnr_sota}, our MatchNeRF with only 3 input views is able to outperform IBRNet~\cite{wang2021ibrnet} with 10 input views in terms of PSNR and SSIM.
+As reported in TABLE~\ref{tab:gpnr_sota}, our MatchNeRF with only 3 input views is able to outperform IBRNet~\cite{wang2021ibrnet} with 10 input views in terms of PSNR and SSIM.
 MatchNeRF also showcases its superiority by achieving better performance than 3-view and even 5-view GPNR~\cite{suhail2022generalizable}.
 Note that GPNR~\cite{suhail2022generalizable} is trained on 32 TPUs whereas MatchNeRF is trained on only one single 16G-V100 GPU.
 This reassures us that \emph{explicit} correspondence matching can provide reliable geometry cues, enabling generalizable NeRF models to generalize to unseen scenes in a more effective and efficient manner.